P0CC2

 Frequently asked questions

-What does max limit mean in the context of P0CC2?
+What does max limit mean for P0CC2?

 Can I clear P0CC2 and keep driving?